saddam-satria/react-boilerplate/Readme.md

 # React Boilerplate Starter Kit V1

-<p>this is a small starter kit pack react with webpack,babel loader,css loader,sass loader, eslint.
+<p style="font-size: 18px; padding: 20px 0px">this is a small starter kit pack react with webpack,babel loader,css loader,sass loader, eslint.
 I made this starter kit when I realized that create-react-app slow loadded in my computer.
-I hope this is can help you for build your front end stuff.<p>
+Hope this is can help you for build your front end stuff.<p>

 ## - First Configuration